archiebhl/hwinsight/README.md

 ![](https://github.com/archiebhl/hwinsight/blob/master/gui.png?raw=true)

-## Features

-- **Real-time Monitoring**: Obtains information from various CPU and GPU sensors to enable real-time monitoring.
-- **Customizable UI**: A more modernised GUI to monitor this data.
-- **Data Logging**: Logs system performance data to a text file for future analysis.

 ## Running executable
 1. Download the relevant release.
 2. Unzip the file into a single folder and run HWInsight.exe as administrator.